WGLab/doc-ANNOVAR/user-guide/startup.md

 [kaiwang@biocluster ~/]$ annotate_variation.pl -buildver hg19 -downdb cytoBand humandb/

-[kaiwang@biocluster ~/]$ annotate_variation.pl -buildver hg19 -downdb genomicSuperDups humandb/

-[kaiwang@biocluster ~/]$ annotate_variation.pl -buildver hg19 -downdb -webfrom annovar esp6500siv2_all humandb/

-[kaiwang@biocluster ~/]$ annotate_variation.pl -buildver hg19 -downdb -webfrom annovar 1000g2015aug humandb/

 [kaiwang@biocluster ~/]$ annotate_variation.pl -buildver hg19 -downdb -webfrom annovar exac03 humandb/

 [kaiwang@biocluster ~/]$ annotate_variation.pl -buildver hg19 -downdb -webfrom annovar avsnp147 humandb/

 [kaiwang@biocluster ~/]$ annotate_variation.pl -buildver hg19 -downdb -webfrom annovar dbnsfp30a humandb/

-[kaiwang@biocluster ~/]$ table_annovar.pl example/ex1.avinput humandb/ -buildver hg19 -out myanno -remove -protocol refGene,cytoBand,genomicSuperDups,esp6500siv2_all,1000g2015aug_all,1000g2015aug_eur,exac03,avsnp147,dbnsfp30a -operation g,r,r,f,f,f,f,f,f -nastring . -csvout
+[kaiwang@biocluster ~/]$ table_annovar.pl example/ex1.avinput humandb/ -buildver hg19 -out myanno -remove -protocol refGene,cytoBand,exac03,avsnp147,dbnsfp30a -operation g,r,f,f,f -nastring . -csvout -polish -xref example/gene_xref.txt
 ```

 Run the above commands one by one.
 The first a few commands download appropriate databases into the `humandb/` directory.
-The final command run TABLE_ANNOVAR, using 1000 Genomes Project 2015 August version, NIH-NHLBI 6500 exome database version 2 (referred to as esp6400siv2), ExAC version 0.3 (referred to as exac03) dbNFSP version 3.0a (referred to as dbnsfp30a), dbSNP version 147 with left-normalization (referred to as avsnp147) databases and remove all temporary files, and generates the output file called `myanno.hg19_multianno.txt`.
+The final command run TABLE_ANNOVAR, using ExAC version 0.3 (referred to as exac03) dbNFSP version 3.0a (referred to as dbnsfp30a), dbSNP version 147 with left-normalization (referred to as avsnp147) databases and remove all temporary files, and generates the output file called `myanno.hg19_multianno.txt`.
 Fields that does not have any annotation will be filled by "." string.
 Open the output file in Excel and see what it contains.
 The expected output file that I generated can be downloaded here: [myanno.hg19_multianno.csv](http://www.openbioinformatics.org/annovar/download/myanno.hg19_multianno.csv).
 A screen shot of the first a few columns is shown below:

 ![table_annovar](/img/table_annovar.PNG)